wdmg/yii2-news/README.md

             'routePrefix' => 'admin',
-            'baseRoute'  => '/news', // default routes to rendered news in @frontend (use "/" - for root) 'baseLayout' => '@app/views/layouts/main', // default layout to render news in @frontend 'imagePath' => '/uploads/news' // the default path to save news thumbnails in @webroot ],
+            'baseRoute'  => '/news', // default routes to rendered news in @frontend (use "/" - for root) 'baseLayout' => '@app/views/layouts/main', // default layout to render news in @frontend 'imagePath' => '/uploads/news', // the default path to save news thumbnails in @webroot 'supportLocales' => ['ru-RU', 'uk-UA', 'en-US'] // list of support locales for multi-language versions ],
         ...
     ],